tsdaemon/moodle-circleci-assignment/README.md

 ## CircleCI submission

-You need to configure a following variable for your assingment to support CircleCI submission:
+You need to configure a following variables for your assingment to support CircleCI submission:

-1. CircleCI token, which you have got from the previous step.
+1. CircleCI token, which you have from the previous step.
 2. CircleCI URL.
 It can be composed as `https://circleci.com/api/v1.1/project/<vcs-type>/<org>/<repo>/tree/<branch>`.
-Read more about URL [here](https://circleci.com/docs/2.0/api-job-trigger/).
+Read more about the URL [here](https://circleci.com/docs/2.0/api-job-trigger/).
 3. CircleCI job name from your configuration.

+After this students can submit their solutions and get them tested with CircleCI.

-## Usage
+# Usage

-Each CircleCI submission will build a corresponding job.
-It will download submission file from AWS S3 and run any configation you want on this submission.
-A student will have a build URL in his submission, which might he can follow and check his submission status.
+* Each CircleCI submission builds a corresponding job.
+* This build downloads a submission file *(only single file submission is allowed!)* from AWS S3 and run any test configation you want on this submission files. * A student will have a build URL in his submission, which he can follow and check his submission status.